nesmasilman/Udacity_Data_Scientist_Nano_Degree_Sparkify_Capstone_Project/README.md

 # Scope
 By exploring this dataset, we will be trying to predict churn cases.
 We can define churn as the activity when a user submits a "Cancellation Confirmation" request.
 Predicting users churn will help us try to understand the reasons (features) that contributes to their churn decision and try to overcome it.
 We can also make tailored offers/promotions for the predicted churn users to retain them.

+# Files
+This repository contains the below files:
+- Sparkify Project.ipynb: The notebook containing the code used for analysis and building the model.
+- Sparkify Blog Post.pdf: A blog post with the analysis findings and future steps.

 # Dataset
 We are using a small subset from our main dataset.
 Our subset name is called mini_sparkify_event_data.json